ballerina-platform/ballerina-spec/beps/lib-kafka/1374_timestamp_based_seek.md

 ### Offsets for Times

 In the Apache Kafka Java SDK, a separate API is provided for finding offsets for a given timestamp.
 This will return the map of topic partitions for the provided timestamp value, which can be used to seek the consumer for a given timestamp.
-A new API will be implemented in the Ballerina Kafka connector to reflect this functionality.
+A new API will be implemented in the `kafka:Consumer` object to reflect this functionality.

 ```ballerina
 isolated remote function offsetsForTimes(TopicPartitionTimestamp[] topicPartitionTimestamps, decimal? duration = ()) returns TopicPartitionOffset[]|Error